roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      also let you re-edit the commit message (the PatchCheck.py script can also find problems with the commit message format).

-     Re-run step (19) as well, to see if your patch is now solid.
+     Re-run [step 19](#contrib-19) as well, to see if your patch is now solid.

 21.  <a name="contrib-21" href="#contrib-21">&sect;</a>
      Write your next patch.
-That is, repeat this procedure (goto (15)) until you are happy with the series -- *each* single one of your patches builds and runs (implementing the next atomic, logical step in the bugfix or feature), and at the last patch, the feature / bugfix is complete.
+That is, repeat this procedure (goto [step 15](#contrib-15)) until you are happy with the series -- *each* single one of your patches builds and runs (implementing the next atomic, logical step in the bugfix or feature), and at the last patch, the feature / bugfix is complete.

 22.  <a name="contrib-22" href="#contrib-22">&sect;</a>
      It is now time to publish your changes for review.